Vishnutha/NLP_Custom_ChatBot/README.md

 # NLP_Custom_ChatBot

-We have created a chatbot for applications which provide bus-ticket booking service(Like RedBus, AbhiBus) etc.
+We have created a FAQ chatbot for applications which provide bus-ticket booking service(Like RedBus, AbhiBus) etc.

 You need a python interpreter and pytorch to run this application.